 Who supervises the Auxiliary Police Academy?

 The Auxiliary Police Academy is overseen by the Office of Emergency Management - Police Bureau Division and the Middlesex County Prosecutor’s Office.
-The Auxiliary Police Academy if overseen by Lieutenant Patrick Dacey (MCPO) and Sergeant Alan Bandics (MCPO).
+The Auxiliary Police Academy is overseen by Sergeant Alan Bandics (MCPO).

 of the Auxiliary Police Academy